Music Education in New Mexico Schools

 Pursuing a Degree in Music

-The following quote, from the U.S. College Search Web site, is a description of what a post-secondary degree in music might look like:
+The following quote, from a college search website, is a description of what a post-secondary degree in music might look like:

 “Those who would like to pursue careers in classical performance usually have to audition before being admitted into music schools.
 They are expected to arrive at college already having mastered their instruments of choice.
 They also usually have to possess knowledge of classical music history and theory; they may have to take multiple tests before gaining acceptance into college.